 Panda-Watching in the Beijing Zoo

 Traveling to Beijing over the Christmas holiday wasn't exactly my wisest decision.
-Despite ultra-warm layers, fur-lined boots and a thick scarf large enough to protect most of my face, the biting cold stymied my ability to hit all the spots on my must-see list.
+Despite ultra-warm layers, thickly-lined boots, and a massive scarf large enough to protect most of my face, the biting cold stymied my ability to hit all the spots on my must-see list.
 My husband and I took taxis (when we could flag them and communicate with the drivers) between destinations and even then, we couldn't seem to get warm.

-Definitely worth a visit in the more comfortable periods of the year like early spring or autumn.
+Definitely worth a visit in the more comfortable periods of the year, like early spring or autumn.http://www.china.org.cn/eng...